are available 24/7 through your installation Family Advocacy Program.

 The Hillsborough County School system provides public education for K-12.
 The Hillsborough School District and MacDill AFB have partnered in an initiative to improve the transition of military children into the Florida public school system.
 In order to accomplish this, the school district needs specific information regarding your family's educational needs to facilitate appropriate placement of your children.
 The sooner you contact the Hillsborough School District after receipt of your new assignment, the better prepared they will be to ensure a smooth and meaningful transition for your child(ren) and significantly reduce the stress related with moving to a new school.

 If residing on the installation, elementary and middle school-aged children will attend Tinker (K-8).
 Those students who live on base and are at high school level attend Robinson High School.
 Busing is provided by the school system from the base to Robinson High School.

 The public school system suggests that when you arrive, even if you are temporary living in base lodging, enroll your child in school as soon as possible.
 The Hillsborough County School District can provide answers to your questions by calling 813-272-4692.

-MacDill's on base residents are served by the Hillsborough County Public School.
-Tinker Elementary (K-8th grade) is located on MacDill.
-On base High School students are bused to Robinson High School.
-Depending on your commuting desires, there are an additional three Tampa Bay Area counties and schools, both public and private, available that MacDill families also attend.
-Contact the School Liaison Officer upon recipient of your orders at 813-828-0146 or visit the School Liaison Officer website.
+Depending on your commuting, there are 6 Tampa Bay area counties and schools districts available for MacDill families, offering both public and private schools.
+Contact the School Liaison Program Manager upon recipient of your orders at 813-828-0146 or visit the School Liaison Officer website.